mouneeshwarip/Curry-Tales/README.md

 ### Epics

 The following describes the epics of which each user story has one.
-To see which user story has which epic, please visit the [Github board]().<!-- github acc details here-->
+To see which user story has which epic, please visit the [Github board]

 * Epic 1: User Authentication and Profile Management
 * Epic 2: Product Browsing and Search